LakeinLove/Mage-The-Awakening/Magic/Arcana/Spirit.md

 ## General Description

 Spirit mages understand those repercussions, and know that it falls to them to act as intercessors between the Visible and the Invisible.
-Spirit’s purview is the Shadow Realm and its denizens, the spirits.\
+Spirit’s purview is [[The Shadow|the Shadow Realm]] and its denizens, the spirits.\
-The flows of Essence that empower them and the Gauntlet that holds them apart from our world also fall under this [[Arcanum]]’s dominion.
+The flows of Essence that empower them and [[the Gauntlet]] that holds them apart from our world also fall under this [[Arcanum]]’s dominion.

 [[The Gauntlet]] is the membrane with which the Spirit [[Arcanum]] contends and interacts.